SomLance/Large-Mysql-Database-Export-and-Import/README.md

 7. And modify the absolute url to the export.php file.
 8. Open the import.php file in a browser and see the magic happens.
 The import.php file will connect to the export.php file and create a copy of the database in the new server.

+**Important Note**
+This import.php script will connect to export.php file to read data and will write the same in the new server.
+To do this operation, it breaks down the whole operation in multiple steps and also retrieves data into small pieces.
+This ensures smooth migration, but may take enough time depending upon the database size.

 **Key Features:**

 **Effortless Transfer:**